Background

 Stephen continued to write the work, and engaged New York-based composer, lyricist and arranger, Ben Heintz, to create the Broadway-standard piano/vocal score.

 Ben, a graduate of New York University, is working on development of 3 of his own musicals, and is music assistant to Andrew Lippa (John & Jen, The Wild Party, You’re A Good Man Charlie Brown, A Little Princess, The Addams Family, Big Fish).
+In March 2026, he made his Broadway debut as musician on The Fear of 13, starring Adrien Brody.

 Project Status

 We received a donation, and also artsACT development funding to undertake a rehearsed reading in December 2025 at The Street, in Canberra.
 MTP engaged performers: Craig Alexander, Tobias Cole, Lillian Fromyhr, Sophie Hamilton, Sophia Marzano, Dylan Hayley Rosenthal, Rachel Seo, Alexander Unikowski who worked with Dianna and Steve for a week.
 Steve was assisted by Oakelani Edmonds, and Helen Linkenbagh worked on some choreography ideas with the cast.
 Kimmo Vennonen produced our sound, and Craig Alexander shot footage and filmed the final showing.
+NB The full showing is available on Vimeo, but is password protected.
+Potential project partners will be given the password.

 Two audiences attended and gave feedback, and we were able to integrate a lot of feedback from the first audience into the 2nd showing.